bpostance/bpostance.github.io/_posts/2021-02-20-pymc3-predictions.md

 comments: true
 ---

 In this post I will show how Bayesian inference is applied to train a model and make predictions on out-of-sample test data.
-For this we will build a simple normally distributed regression General Linear Model (GLM) on a sample data set.
+For this, we will build two models using a case study of predicting student grades on a classical dataset.
+The first model is a classic frequentist normally distributed regression General Linear Model (GLM).
+While the second is, again A normal GLM, but built using the Bayesian inference method.

 # Case Study: predicting student grades
 The objective is to develop a model that can predict student grades given several input factors about each student.
 The publicly available [UCI dataset](https://archive.ics.uci.edu/ml/datasets/student+performance#) contains grades and factors for 649 students taking a Portuguese language course. #